-If you’ve been considering a new career or starting a side hustle to earn extra money, perhaps you’ve thought about becoming a real estate agent.
+If you’ve been considering a new career or starting a side hustle to earn some extra money, you may have thought about becoming a real estate agent.

-Selling real estate is more work that you might imagine and, although there are some very successful real estate agents, there are many who struggle just to make ends meet.
+Selling real estate is more work than you might imagine and although there are some very successful real estate agents, there are many who struggle just to make ends meet.

 From somebody in the business, here’s what it takes to become a real estate agent — and what you should consider before starting down the path to selling homes.